Official websites use .mil

-Each A&FRC provides support services to help military and civilian Airmen, and their family members, meet the challenges associated with all phases of a deployment.
+Each A&FRC provides support services to help military and civilian Airmen, Guardians, and their family members, meet the challenges associated with all phases of a deployment.
 Deployment-related programs deliver information, support and assistance, which foster competencies and coping skills to help deal with mission demands and family responsibilities.
 A&FRC services help reduce the stress of the military life-cycle, increase morale and unit cohesion, and support operational and family readiness.
 Successes are measured by levels of retention and overall well-being for both the member and their family.

-PRE-DEPLOYMENT: The pre-deployment phase begins upon assignment to a firm deployment tasking and ends when the Airman departs home station.
-The A&FRC’s responsibility during this phase is to provide a standardized pre-deployment briefing, which is mandatory for the deploying Airman and highly encouraged for family members.
+PRE-DEPLOYMENT: The pre-deployment phase begins upon assignment to a firm deployment tasking and ends when the Airman/Guardian departs home station.
+The A&FRC’s responsibility during this phase is to provide a standardized pre-deployment briefing, which is mandatory for the deploying Airman and Guardians, and highly encouraged for family members.
 A&FRC staff contact family members to inform them of resources and services available if they are unavailable to attend the briefing.

 DEPLOYMENT/SUSTAINMENT: The deployment and sustainment phase refers to the time that the member is away from home station.
 The member is deployed while the family is “sustained” during the member’s absence.
 A&FRC programs and services are available to family members to help reduce stress for the duration of the deployment.
 Information is disseminated by the RNCO and other A&FRC staff individually or in groups via consultations, workshops, newsletters, email and telephone contact.